Car Insurance Adjusters Question Hate List

-They don’t want you to ask this question because it shows that you may be trying to get the insurance limits and that you’re savvier than your just average layman and smarter than them.
+Car Insurance Adjusters don’t want you to ask this question because it shows that you may be trying to get the insurance limits and that you’re savvier than your just average layman and smarter than them.
 If insurance companies can do so, they want to avoid paying out the limits and pay as little as possible.

 3.)
 What is the settlement reserve?

 As you can see getting to a fair and equitable settlement is a daunting task and we are only at question 3.
-If you or a loved one have been in a Chandler, Arizona car accident give us a call (602) 910-2005.
+If you or a loved one have been in a Chandler, Arizona car accident give us a call at (602) 910-2005.
 Car accident law is all we do and there is never any cost to you.

 4.)
 How much have they paid for the exact injury that you’ve had in the past for other claimants for their pain and suffering.

 Insurance companies keep very specific files that show how much they’ve paid for pain and suffering for certain injuries.
 These settlement awards are not public knowledge and insurance companies do everything possible to keep such information as protected as possible.
 If you ask the insurance adjuster how much he’s paying in the past for pain and suffering for your same injury, he’s not going to tell you.
-And if he does tell you, rest assured that settlement number he gives you is going to be much lower than what he’s actually paid because they rarely like to show their hand.
+And if he does tell you, rest assured that the settlement number he gives you is going to be much lower than what he’s actually paid because they rarely like to show their hand.
 Plus, he wants you to then request that settlement amount.

-Rest assured that there’s not an insurance company in Arizona that has had a case where they haven’t made an offer and that at personal injury claim went to trial and got a verdict in judgment for higher than that amount.
+Rest assured that there’s not an insurance company in Arizona that has had a case where they haven’t made an offer and that a personal injury claim went to trial and got a verdict in judgment for higher than that amount.